VideoOrion: Tokenizing Object Dynamics in Videos: Experiments

 \subsection{Video-based Referring}

-With our proposed Object-Centric Branch, VideoOrion can naturally accomplish video-based referring tasks, a capability that common Video-LLMs typically lack.
-To make VideoOrion perform video-based referring, we simply format the input prompt template as follows:

-where we insert the object token corresponding to the referring target in the video into the instruction.
-We evaluate the performance on the VideoRef45K benchmark proposed by Artemis\citep{qiu2024artemis}, which consists of video question-answer samples with box-level prompts indicating the referring target in videos.
-To encode the object tokens, we use the bounding box prompts provided by VideoRef45K and use SAM to extract masks of the targets.
+With the proposed Object-Centric Branch, \textit{VideoOrion} inherently supports video referring—a capability often absent in conventional Video-LLMs.
+To enable video referring, we simply structure the input prompt template as follows: where we insert the object token corresponding to the referring target in the video with \texttt{<$o$>} in the instruction.
+We evaluate performance on the VideoRef45K benchmark \citep{qiu2024artemis}, which comprises video question-answer data with box-level prompts in the first frame to specify the referring target.
+To encode object tokens, we apply SAM to the bounding box prompts to extract target masks.